mosop/cli/README.md

 This command just ends after printing its help message. `Command.run` returns 0 as exit code.

-To print message to STDERR and exit with an error code, use `error` option.
+To print message to STDERR and exit with an error code, use `:error` option.

 ```crystal
 help! error: true